AliceO2Group/ReadoutCard/README.md

 It is currently only able to read and write registers.
 Example usage:
 ~~~
-# Note: depending on your environment, you may have to be in the same directory as the libRORC.so file to import it
+# Note: depending on your environment, you may have to be in the same directory
+# as the libReadoutCard.so file to import it
-import libRORC
+import libReadoutCard
 # To open a channel, we can use the card's PCI address or serial number
 # Here we open channel number 0
-channel = libRORC.Channel("42:0.0", 0) # PCI address
+channel = libReadoutCard.Channel("42:0.0", 0) # PCI address
-channel = libRORC.Channel("12345", 0) # Serial number
+channel = libReadoutCard.Channel("12345", 0) # Serial number
-channel = libRORC.Channel("-1", 0) # Dummy channel
+channel = libReadoutCard.Channel("-1", 0) # Dummy channel

 # Read register at index 0
 channel.register_read(0)